Sunday, 13 October 2024

 I just about missed out on punk, so I didn't get into The Ruts until the 1980s, but their fusion of punk, dub and politics felt in synch with but very different from The Clash. in 2024, this is not the sound of old men trying to recreate and relive their youthful glory.
 The songs have evolved though without losing the energy and sense of urgency, and lyrically remaining sadly just as relevant in today's troubled times.

-I'm very familiar with The Ruts' debut album, and more so with the 21st Century remixes and reiterations of the Rhythm Collision mini-album than the original, though I don't think it would matter if you knew the songs or not, the audience is fully engaged from start to finish and vociferous in their appreciation.
+I'm very familiar with The Ruts' debut album, and more so with the 21st Century remixes and reiterations of the Rhythm Collision mini-album than the original, though I don't think it would matter if you knew the songs or not, the audience was fully engaged from start to finish and vociferous in their appreciation.

 Misty In Roots return for an encore, more extended grooves and to be honest, I'm not sure how many songs.
 All I know is that again, it all feels over too soon, as the lights go up and it's time to go home.